Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

 <img src="assets/IAM access.PNG" alt="root" style="height:100%; width:100%;">

 1. Set detailed permissions
     Policy generation with IAM Access Analyzer generates a detailed policy based on the access activity  that is captured in your logs.
-This means that after you build and run an application, you can generate policies that grant only the requrired permissions to operate the application.
+This means that after you build and run an application, you can generate policies that grant only the required permissions to operate the application.
-    Policy validation with IAM Access Analyzer guides you to author and validate secure and functional policies wih more than 100 policy checks.
-You can use these checks while creating new plocies or to validate existing policies.
+    Policy validation with IAM Access Analyzer guides you to author and validate secure and functional policies with more than 100 policy checks.
+You can use these checks while creating new policies or to validate existing policies.

 2. Verify Intended permission
 <img src="assets/verify.PNG" alt="root" style="height:100%; width:100%;">

 3. Refine permissions by removing unused access
 <img src="assets/refine.PNG" alt="root" style="height:100%; width:100%;">

+#####   IAM credential reports
+    Lists all users in your account

+    Details the status of their various credentials:
++   Passwords
++   Access keys
++   MFA devices
++   And more

+You can use to credentials reports to assist you in auditing and compliance efforts You can use report already effects of credential lifecycle requirement. provide report to the external auditor